BigelowLab/gorg-classifier/README.md

 AG-313-D02_NODE_48	AG-313-D02	62672	2547	2006	2149	-			hypothetical protein			hypothetical protein
 ```

-Now using your index, the taxonomic annotations, and your functional
+Using your index, the taxonomic annotations, and your functional
 annotations, run the classifier against your sequences:

 ```